 Some of these people [refugees, colonists, invaders …] came because they were tired of paying taxes to the King when the King gave them no say-so in how he was spending their money.

 The mean old, insecure King also forced them all to join his church, so he and his equally greedy evil henchmen would have total control over every aspect of their subjects’ lives.

 A really big burr under the blanket of these fiercely independent people, however, was that they wanted to be able to say and believe whatever they wanted, and worship whatever their idea of a God was — or not.

-Enough of The People living here in what would become The United States of America, wanted these natural rights and freedoms so much that they wrote up a paper telling the King to shove it, declared their independence and proceeded to gave some evil tyrants the first of several good old-fashioned American ass-whuppin’s.
+Enough of The People living here in what would become The United States of America wanted these natural rights and freedoms so much that they wrote up a paper telling the King to shove it, declared their independence and proceeded to give some evil tyrants the first of several good old-fashioned American ass-whuppin’s.

 As a bonus, these new “Americans” could build out their own dreams (or fail, learn and try again) without having to serve under the unfair taxes and despotic control of a King and his thuggish tax collectors.